enzolovesbacon/c-coding-style-guide/C_coding_style_guide.md

 ===

-All functions, `if`s, `for`s, `while`s and etc, should all be followed by opening parentheses.
+All functions, `if`s, `for`s, `while`s and etc, should all be followed by opening parentheses, with no spaces between them.

-Actually, ALL parentheses and brackets should (almost) never contain any space before nor after it.
+Actually, ALL parentheses and brackets should (almost) never contain any space before nor after it, unless it's a sub-expression.

     /* OK! */
     while(1);